Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I used crescent rolls, unrolled and wrapped on apple quarters.
 I put them all in a dish, poured an orange juice syrup over them, and baked.
 People raved!

 Oh yes I did and it was great just cut the size you need and bake as usually.
 Used it for pies and just made and apple pie that was out of this world.
-When I make home made it is horrible but the premades are great and if you get the coupons that says buy two save one dollar that is good too.
-Special when they are on sale.

 I would think that the pie crust would not work as the dumpling, when done, should be a bit more puffy.
 Maybe the biscuits, cut smaller would work.